 Fujifilm X100V Overview and Specifications

 The Fujifilm X100V follows the same formula as its predecessors.
-The company wanted to create the best compact crop sensor
+The company wanted to create the best compact crop sensor mirrorless camera on the market.
+It is also the one camera that always gets brought up in street photography conversations.

 The X100V has certainly come with worthy upgrades of the previous model.
 Being the 5th generation, Fuji has listened and learned what photographers want.
 Now it has weather sealing, an articulating touch screen, a new ISO dial, and 4K video capabilities.